 The Hidden Consequences of Sin

 And the Lord afflicted the child that Uriah’s wife bore to David, and he became sick.
-16 David therefore sought God on behalf of the child.
+David therefore sought God on behalf of the child.
 And David fasted and went in and lay all night on the ground.
-II Samuel 12: 15b-16
+II Samuel 12:15b-16

-41 And when he drew near and saw the city, he wept over it, Luke 19:41
+And when he drew near and saw the city, he wept over it.
+Luke 19:41

-David’s sin is laid out here in great detail.
+The biblical historian lays out David’s sin here in great detail.
 We are able to trace his downfall and learn how one bad decision led to another until he had committed adultery, impregnated another man’s wife, and had the innocent party murdered in the cover up.
 It is a repugnant series of events, but it shows how easily a man after God’s heart can go astray.

 Luke describes Jesus’ arrival at Jerusalem where He knows He will die, rejected by the leaders of His people.
 But in the passage, Jesus weeps, not for His own suffering but, for the suffering of the people of Jerusalem.
 He wept because they could have known peace, but instead they would experience destruction.
 Even children would see the tearing down of their city.